Steamhacked/ML/AutoEncoder.md

   Decoder - decompresses data, into original data Training Autoencoder:
   L(x, g(f(x)); L() -> Loss function that penalizes difference between reconstructed data from original, g() -> decoder function, f() -> encoder function
-Optimal Autoencoder will be sensitive enough to properly reconstruct data, but insensitive enough to prevent overfitting
+  Add Regularization to penalize the two being too similar Optimal Autoencoder will be sensitive enough to properly reconstruct data, but insensitive enough to prevent overfitting

+Autoencoder is equivalent to PCA if linear activation functions are used